 This innovative summer internship program sponsors UBC graduate students to work on sustainability projects with the City of Vancouver.
-UBC graduate students are partnered with a city team and a mentor to investigate and implement a project identified under Vancouver’s Greenest City 2020 Action Plan.

 The UBC Sustainability Initiative (USI) is proud to once again sponsor graduate students currently enrolled in Masters or PhD programs at UBC Vancouver to work with the City of Vancouver to advance Vancouver’s greenest city goals.
 The Greenest City Scholars Program is open to UBC graduate students from all academic disciplines and runs from early May to August 2014.